openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 | nativePath | Specifies the platform-specific path to a file.
 For example, on Windows a path might be &quot;c:\Sample directory\test.txt&quot; whereas on Mac OS it could be &quot;/Sample directory/test.txt&quot;.
 A nativePath property uses the backslash (\) character as the directory separator character on Windows, and it uses the forward slash (/) character on Mac OS and Linux. |
 | url | This may use the file URL scheme to point to a file.
 For example, on Windows a path might be &quot;file:///c:/Sample%20directory/test.txt&quot; whereas on Mac OS it could be &quot;file:///Sample%20directory/test.txt&quot;.
 The runtime includes other special URL schemes besides file and are described in

-“Supported AIR URL schemes” on page 677
+"Supported AIR URL schemes" on page 677

  |